Mia Kang: Higher education and finance career

-Despite Kang's modeling success, her father advised her to go to college, since modeling could be a short-lived career.
-So Kang also studied philosophy and economics at Bristol University, earning a bachelor's degree, then got a master's degree in finance and financial law at the School of Oriental and African Studies.
+Kang studied philosophy and economics at Bristol University, earning a bachelor's degree, then got a master's degree in finance and financial law at the School of Oriental and African Studies.
 She says her education is the thing in her life that she is proudest of, and intends to return one day for a doctorate or an MBA.

 After graduating, Kang left modeling to use her degree in finance as a London commodities trader.
 She was on the path to becoming a derivatives consultant in her mid-20s, when she realized she felt stifled and decided to try the modeling profession one more time.

 Return to modeling

 In 2015, Kang signed with Trump Model Management and moved from Hong Kong to New York City, home of most of the world's top models.
 Sports Illustrated was her first New York City modeling assignment, and she was the first Hongkonger to become a Sports Illustrated model.
-She also worked in three campaigns for Guess.
+She also worked in campaigns for Guess.
 In August 2016, she defeated five other models from around the world in a public vote and was named the winner of the magazine's Swimsuit 2016 Model Search, to be featured in the 2017 Sports Illustrated Swimsuit Issue.
 She was also declared a Sports Illustrated Swimsuit Issue 2017 Rookie.

 However, she was very unhappy.
 She was being asked to starve herself, and go on 10-day liquid diets between photo shoots.
 It was normal for her to go four days without eating.
 She was obsessed with being thinner, and living off of "Marlboro Lights, black coffee, and alcohol."
 At her low point, she was contemplating suicide.